 - Being able to simply articulate your goals allows you to communicate your requirements succinctly.

-Another important way to help your project to completion in a timely manner is to keep it simple.
+Another important way to speed your project along is to keep it simple.

-- In our case this means use a little software as possible (more is not better).
+- In our case this means use as little software as possible (more is not better).